+Description Valuation Timing Method Actuarially determined contribution rates are

+valuation Thinng calculated as of June 30, two years prior to the end of the fiscal year in which the contributions are reported.

+Actuarial Cost Method Individual Entry Age Normal

+Amortization Method

-Level percent
+Level Percent or level dollar Level percent

-Layered
+Closed, Open, or layered periods Layered

-30 years
+Amortization Period for each layer 30 years

+Amortization Growth Rate 3.25%

 Asset Valuation Method

 Smoothing period 5 years

 Recognition method Non-asymptotic

 Corridor None

 Inflation 2.75%

 Investment Rate of Return 7.38%

 Cost of Living Adjustments As noted in the June 30, 2017 actuarial valuation, with one modification: STAR COLA benefits are assumed to be substantively automatic at the 80% purchasing power level until the STAR reserve is projected to be insufficient to pay further STAR benefits.